typicode/jsonplaceholder/README.md

 # JSONPlaceholder

-JSONPlaceholder is a simple fake REST API for testing and prototyping.
+[JSONPlaceholder](http://jsonplaceholder.typicode.com) is a simple fake REST API for testing and prototyping.

 It's like an [image placeholder](http://placehold.it/) but for web developers.

+_JSONPlaceholder is powered by [JSON Server](https://github.com/typicode/json-server)._

 ## Why?